-For ease of exposition, this section will refer to firms with fewer than 100 employees as "small firms" and firms with 100 employees or more as "large firms."
+This section will refer to firms with fewer than 100 employees as small firms and firms with 100 employees or more as large firms.

 Despite substantial differences in worker characteristics by firm size in the aggregate, small firms that sponsor retirement plans have workers who are similar to workers at large firms that sponsor plans.
 Similarly, large firms that do not sponsor plans have workers who are similar to workers at small firms that do not sponsor plans.